-2.9.2 2.10.2A full construction communications stakeholder and community engagement plan must be put in place prior to construction commencing (as defined in the DCO).
-A communications officer must be in place throughout the detailed design and construction phases to ensure phase to undertake engagement with residents, businesses and stakeholders.
-The communications officer will prepare the stakeholder and community engagement plan which will be developed in consultation with the county planning authority and Waveney District Council.
+- 2.9.2 A stakeholder and community engagement plan must be put in place prior to construction commencing (as defined in the DCO).
+A communications officer must be in place throughout the construction phase to undertake engagement with residents, businesses and stakeholders.
+The communications officer will prepare the stakeholder and community engagement plan which will be developed in consultation with the county planning authority and Waveney District Council. - 2.9.3 An engagement forum must also be created for businesses in proximity to the Scheme to attend to hear updates on the project and upcoming construction programme, and for them to share any concerns or important information, for example in relation to their planned business operations.